seb26/seb26.github.io/_posts/2019-03-21-fashion-hellen-alvarado.md

 An experiment with Hellen Alvarado.

-The creative restriction that I have always imposed is *natural lighting only*.
+The creative restriction that I have always imposed is *natural lighting*, although I'd love to experiment with the myriad of equipment available as off-camera flash.

 We trialled two outfits with distinct styles and they illustrate her poise and nature differently.